fmerinop/bicep-demo-storage-private-endpoint/README.md

-# Storage Account with Private Endpoint
+# Example of Storage Account with Private Endpoint